Corvus-Callosum/MSC-2016/README.md

 ## Material Science Engineering Project

+### Goal:

-* Calculation binding energy of graphene - silicon heterostructure
+* Calculate binding energy of graphene - silicon heterostructure

-* Goal: calculate binding energy for a series of graphene - silicon layers beginning with pristine crystalline silicon and ending with pristine graphene layered with glassy (amorphous) silicon.
+* Calculate binding energy for a series of graphene - silicon layers beginning with pristine crystalline silicon and ending with pristine graphene layered with glassy (amorphous) silicon.
 This will provide a theoretical estimation for how well graphene might stick to crystalline silicon vs. glassy silicon.

 ### Background:
 What is graphene, when and how was it discovered, why is it interesting, what are possible uses for it -> graphene is a potential Transparent conducting film